Kiffhost/exalted-scripture-understanding/Charms/Lunar/Perception/Mysticism/Demon-Drinking Fang.md

   - "[[Spirit-Rending Fury]]"
 ---
 *The Lunar’s teeth run red with the spilt blood of immortality.*
-Her decisive attack deals aggravated damage to !!spiritsandfae.Ifsuchanenemy’sInitiativeislowerthan!! hers, she adds ([[Perception]]) dice of damage.
+Her decisive attack deals aggravated damage to spirits and fae.
+If such an enemy’s Initiative is lower than hers, she adds ([[Perception]]) dice of damage.
 Spirits incapacitated by such attacks are permanently destroyed.